Atop Mt. Lemmon, eating and drinking options are conveniently located at Ski Valley and Summerhaven.

 Near the mountain peak at Ski Valley (one server rides a shuttle for three hours each day to work here), Iron Door restaurant is surrounded by flowers and hummingbird feeders, so you'll channel your inner Disney Princess on the patio.

 For a hearty mountain meal, order the Iron Door Chili served with onion, cheese, sour cream, and cornbread.
 The crumbly cornbread is on the sweeter side, which complements the subtle heat in the chili.
 Drizzle a little honey on your house baked cornbread for something a little more decadent.

-For something meaty, try Garth’s Gully.
-Sliced beef smothered in green chiles and cheddar are served on grilled sourdough with chipotle mayo.
+For something meaty, try Garth's Gully.
+Sliced beef smothered in green chiles and cheddar is served on grilled sourdough with chipotle mayo.
 All sandwiches are served with a pickle spear and a choice of side.